MuellerMarvin/RayTracer-in-CSharp/README.md

 ![spheres](https://user-images.githubusercontent.com/8641639/119091756-d53fc700-ba0d-11eb-9301-0f7935d6b4f4.gif)

-An implementation of a simple Raytracer.
+An implementation of a simple Raytracer in C#, loosely following the guidance of http://raytracing.github.io.

 # Where to try it easily ?